| | | | | |

 Compatibility: PC, PS4, PS5, Xbox One, Xbox Series X|S

-Ultimate Edition RRP: £19.99 (includes all DLC packs)
+Ultimate Edition RRP: £31.99 / $55 (includes all DLC packs with regular discount opportunities)

 Since its release in 2014, a hugely passionate community of sim racing fans has taken Assetto Corsa to its collective hearts, making it perhaps the most popular ‘serious’ sim ever.

-Update January 2025: With Assetto Corsa EVO now in Early Access, the original AC remains incredibly relevant thanks to its unmatched modding scene.
+With Assetto Corsa EVO now in Early Access, the original AC remains incredibly relevant thanks to its unmatched modding scene.
 Many consider it the best value in sim racing.

-Developer Kunos Simulazioni combines believable driving physics with attractive visuals to create an immersive racing experience, signing key licensing deals with Ferrari and Porsche to help bring some truly iconic cars to its vehicle roster.
+Developer Kunos Simulazioni combines believable driving physics with attractive visuals to create an immersive racing experience, signing key licensing deals with Ferrari and Porsche to help bring some iconic cars to its vehicle roster.

 With 178 cars and 19 tracks, there’s no shortage of combinations to enjoy, with VR compatibility enhancing the experience further.